chinasa056/HubSpot/README.md

 # 🚀 HubSpot

-HubSpot is a platform that connects professionals in Lagos with flexible coworking spaces and creative hubs.
+**HubSpot** is a platform that connects professionals in Lagos with flexible coworking spaces and creative hubs.
 With 43% of Lagos professionals working remotely 1–2 days per week and over 400 startups in the city, the demand for affordable and convenient workspaces is rising (Stears, 2023).
 High commuting costs due to traffic and fuel prices further increase the need for local, reliable alternatives.
-FlexiSpace makes it simple to discover and book verified workspaces — offering a cost-effective solution that fosters productivity and collaboration.
+HubSpot makes it simple to discover and book verified workspaces, offering a cost-effective solution that fosters productivity and collaboration.

 ## 📌 Problem Statement